ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 Complete The Construction
 =========================

 #.
-Use a Y servo splitter cable for the ailerons, although using separate flight controller outputs would allow the use of :ref:`flaperons<flaperons-on-plane>`.
+Use a Y servo splitter cable for the ailerons, although using separate autopilot outputs would allow the use of :ref:`flaperons<flaperons-on-plane>`.
 #.
 I am quite happy with this setup because you can get the CG perfect
    with Zippy 3s 2200mAh Lipo batteries.
 I was able to use up to 3000 mAh batts.
 #.
 I mounted the GPS/Compass on the right wing after removing just a